Board Members

 Director

 Dr. Bullard received Bachelor and Master of Music degrees from Temple University in Philadelphia, and the DMA degree from the University of Georgia.
 Her principal teachers included violists Joseph dePasquale, Emanuel Vardi, Sidney Curtiss, and Mark Cedel, and violinist Levon Ambartsumian.
-She completed her Alexander Technique teacher training at the Minnesota Center for the Alexander Technique and is a full member of the American Society for the Alexander Technique.
+She completed her Alexander Technique teacher training at the Minnesota Center for the Alexander Technique and currently serves on the board of the American Society for the Alexander Technique.

 From 2000-2022, Dr. Bullard served as viola professor at the University of Northern Iowa, and for 10 years was the Associate Director for Graduate Studies in the UNI School of Music.
-In August 2022, Dr. Bullard joined the faculty of Kennesaw State University, where she currently serves as Assistant Director of the Bailey School of Music and Professor of Music, teaching viola and Alexander Technique.
+From 2002-2005, she was on faculty at Kennesaw State University, where she served as Interim Director and Assistant Director of the Bailey School of Music and Professor of Music, teaching viola and Alexander Technique.
+Currently, Dr. Bullard is Director of the School of Music at Georgia State University in Atlanta, GA.

 Lisa DeAngelis